Local plasticity rules can learn deep representations using self-supervised contrastive predictions

-Following classical models of synaptic plasticity, we assume that a weight change is implemented by a biologically plausible, \emph{Hebbian}-like learning rule \citep{Hebb1949, markram2011history} which is local in space and time: updates $\Delta W^t_{ji}$ of a synapse, connecting neurons $i$ and $j$, can only depend on the current activity of the pre-synaptic and post-synaptic neurons at time $t$, or slightly earlier at time $t-\delta t$, and one or several widely broadcasted modulating factors \citep{urbanczik2009reinforcement, gerstner2018eligibility}.
+In line with classical models of synaptic plasticity, we assume that weight changes follow biologically plausible, \emph{Hebbian}, learning rules \citep{Hebb1949, markram2011history} which are local in space and time: updates $\Delta W^t_{ji}$ of a synapse, connecting neurons $i$ and $j$, can only depend on the current activity of the pre-synaptic and post-synaptic neurons at time $t$, or slightly earlier at time $t-\delta t$, and one or several widely broadcasted modulating factors \citep{urbanczik2009reinforcement, gerstner2018eligibility}.

 Furthermore, we allow the activity of another neuron $k$ to influence the weight update $\Delta W_{ji}$, as long as there is an explicit connection $W_{jk}^\mathrm{pred}$ from $k$ to $j$.
-The idea is to overcome the representational limitations of classical Hebbian learning by including dendritic inputs, which are thought to predict the future somatic activity \citep{Kording2001,Urbanczik2014} and take part in the plasticity of the post-synaptic neuron \citep{Larkum1999, Dudman2007, Major2013}.
+The idea is to overcome the representational limitations of classical Hebbian learning by including dendritic inputs, which are thought to predict the future somatic activity \citep{Kording2001,urbanczik2014learning} and take part in the plasticity of the post-synaptic neuron \citep{Larkum1999, Dudman2007, Major2013}.
 Hence we assume that each neuron $j$ in a layer $l$ may receive dendritic inputs $(\bm W^{\mathrm{pred}} \bm c^{t,l})_j$ coming either from the layer above ($\bm c^{t,l} = \bm z^{t,l+1}$) or from lateral connections in the same layer ($\bm c^{t,l} = \bm z^{t,l}$).
-For simplicity, we assume that these dendritic inputs influence weight updates $\Delta W_{ji}$ of the post-synaptic neuron $j$ but they do not influence its activity $z_j^t$.